Veterinary Assistant Salary

 This is because some facilities prefer to work with part-time vet assistants.

-Some may require to hire on an hourly basis, especially if they have an emergency.
+Some may be required to hire on an hourly basis, especially if they have an emergency.

 And then others opt to work with full-time or permanent employees.